 The lush vegetation supports a huge variety of animal and birdlife, making the Moremi Game Reserve the place to be for the best big game viewing in Botswana.
 The number of lodges on the island is limited, too; providing an ultra-exclusive game viewing experience.

-The Khwai River lies at the North-Eastern tip of the reserve and is a superb location for seeing the otherwise elusive leopard and a huge variety of birdlife.
-Beyond the river is the Khwai Community area, which, whilst not officially part of the reserve, shares an unfenced border to allow the free movement of game and contains a number of lodges, all of which offer off road game drives, walks and night drives.
+The Khwai River lies at the North-Eastern tip of this reserve and is a superb location for seeing the otherwise elusive leopard, as well as housing 500 species of bird.
+Beyond the river is the Khwai Community area, which, while not officially part of the reserve, shares an unfenced border to allow the free movement of game.
+This area also contains a number of lodges, all of which offer off-road game drives, walks and night drives.

-The Xakanaxa Lagoon is where the desert meets the delta, where waterways are surrounded by dense mopane forest and make for an excellent birding location.
-It is also a great area for seeing a leopard as they are well camouflaged as they move through the trees.
-With just three camps in the area, it offers a really exclusive safari experience.
+Additionally, venture to the Xakanaxa Lagoon, where the desert meets the delta and where waterways are surrounded by dense mopane forest; offering an excellent birding location.
+This lagoon is also a great area for leopard spotting because these wondrous animals are well camouflaged as they move through the trees.
+With just three camps in the area, it offers a really intimate and exclusive safari experience.

 Situated in the heart of the Okavango Delta this game reserve is surrounded by the floodplains of the delta and is great for amazing cat sightings

 Africa Travel is the UK's premier specialist dealing with travel to Africa, but we aren't just a website or a call centre, we are a boutique, owner-run company with personal connections to many of the owners of the properties we feature.

 During these challenging times many of us are understandably concerned about the impact and effect of Coronavirus on our travel plans, and so to offer you complete reassurance, Africa Travel have put in place our very own Book Africa with Confidence policy.